peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

 ### ToPlainString
     public java.lang.String ToPlainString()
-Converts this value to a string, but without using exponential notation.
+Converts this value to a string as though with the toString method, but without using exponential notation.

 **Returns:**

 * A text string.

 ### ToSingleBits
-    public float ToSingleBits()
+    public int ToSingleBits()
 Converts this value to its closest equivalent as a 32-bit floating-point number encoded in the IEEE 754 binary32 format, using the half-even rounding mode. <p>If this value is a NaN, sets the high bit of the